sagemathinc/cocalc/notes/aug2013-push.md

        x - mobile layout (esp buttons)
        x - MAJOR BUG: in syncdoc, render_chat_log: deosn't scale !
        - hub restart local hub too aggressively

-       --> - save and sync: HUGE BUG -- if anything changes between start/stop of save, then don't mark it disabled!! this could easily make people loose work.
+       x - save and sync: HUGE BUG -- if anything changes between start/stop of save, then don't mark it disabled!! this could easily make people loose work.

     - new release

 ---

-- [ ] case where sync fails (?): sends changes, doesn't get response, but in fact response went through.
+- [ ] the case where sync fails (?): sends changes, doesn't get response, but in fact response went through.

 - [ ] add to help page --  The asynchronous server code is all node.js (written in coffeescript).
 Python is used for sage and also overall control/management of the distributed system.
 The databases is Cassandra.
 We use  bup for distributed de-depuplicated snapshots.
 The vpn is tinc.
 The virtual machines use kvm.
 The client-side code is coffeescript plus dozens of third-party libraries such as CodeMirror.